mies/wercker-perceptor/views/build.md

 # Build

-To know the quality of your code, it is inpected everytime you push new code.
+To know the quality of your code, it is inpected every time you push out new code.

-Wercker runs default scripts, so the basics are being tested.
+Wercker runs several default scripts, such that the basics will be tested.

 In [wercker.json](werckerjson) you can specify additional scripts that need to be run.
-Also you can disable any step.
+You can also disable any step.

 <table class="diagram">